paulocheque/guides/in-review/node-js/hello-world-node-js/article.md

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js is especially efficient and lightweight because it uses an event-driven, non-blocking I/O model.
 <br/><br/>
 V8 is Google's open source high-performance JavaScript engine, written in C++ and used in Google Chrome, which is Google's open-source web browser.
 V8 can run alone or can be embedded into any C++ application.
-<br/><br/>

 <hr/>
 <h1>Installation</h1>

 To install Node.js on your machine using the terminal:

-First we will update our packages
+First we will update our packages.

 ```
 hassan@home:~$ sudo apt-get update
 ```

-Then we will install node.js using this command
+Then we will install node.js using the below command.

 ```
 hassan@home:~$ sudo apt-get install nodejs